rdammkoehler/Lettuce-StringReverser.py/README.md

 I will be adding to the project over the next few days to experiment with the range of features available in lettuce.

+>
+> Please note: This is not an attempt to describe good ATDD/Lettuce practices, but rather an exploration of the tool itself and its various features.
+>

 ## Usage

 You will need a valid/working Python environment with the lettuce